 Palm Sunday to Easter Sunday (Holy Week Days)

-What happened on Palm Sunday?
-While Jesus was on earth he taught everyone about God’s love and healed people from their sickness.
-He did many miracles like calming storms and even raised people from the dead.
+While Jesus was on earth he taught everyone about God’s love and healed people of their sicknesses.
+He did many miracles like calming storms and even raising people from the dead.
 At this time, the Jewish people were celebrating a festival called Passover that had been celebrated since the time of Moses when God brought his people out of Egypt.
 So Jesus was going to Jerusalem to celebrate.

 Jesus and His disciples stopped in the town and Jesus told two of his disciples to go on ahead of them.
 He told them to go into a nearby village and that they would see a young donkey that no one had ever ridden.
 He told them to untie it and bring it to him if anyone asks what are you doing he told them to just say the Lord needs it and will return it soon.
 He even told them exactly where the owner, at last, tied it up.
 So the disciples did what Jesus said and brought him the donkey.
 The disciples threw their coats on its back like a saddle and Jesus climbed up.